• About

 Party-endorsed candidate

-Your party's registered officer lodges the nomination on your behalf.
+Your political party's registered officer lodges the nomination on your behalf.

 Independent ungrouped candidates